jaimetur/PhotoMigrator/help/execution/execution-from-docker.md

 # Configuration file for the Docker container

-RELEASE_TAG=latest      # Set the RELEASE_TAG for the image that you want to pull and launch in Docker container TZ=Europe/Madrid        # Set the Time Zone for the Docker container
+RELEASE_TAG=latest      # Set the RELEASE_TAG for the image that you want to pull and launch in Docker container TZ=Europe/Madrid        # Set the Time Zone for the Docker container (Important to see correct Timestamps in Logs and files/folder suffix)
 ```